paulrougieux/paulrougieux.github.io/README.md

-This repository contains usefull tools and data related to my work on forest products.
+This repository contains useful tools and data related to my work on forest products.

 Content is listed in a menu generated from [_site.yml](_site.yml).